John Boozman: Arkansas history

 Boozman introduced legislation in the 110th Congress calling for a study of the historic Butterfield Overland Mail Trail for the potential addition to the National Trails System.
 This legislation passed as part of an omnibus bill (P.L.
-111-11), and was signed by Obama on March 30, 2009.
+111-11), and was signed by President Barack Obama on March 30, 2009.

 In addition to preserving the historical significance of the Butterfield Trail, Boozman supported an effort to secure the home of the U.S. Marshals Museum in Fort Smith; in January 2007, it was announced that Fort Smith would be the museum's permanent home.
 In the 111th Congress, Boozman introduced legislation to recognize the 225th Anniversary of the U.S. Marshals Service with a commemorative coin to be minted in 2014.

 Boozman has penned three bills, each enacted into law, to name certain U.S. Post Offices in Arkansas, including naming The Harrison Post Office after former Arkansas Congressman John Paul Hammerschmidt.

 Health care reform

-Boozman voted against the Affordable Care Act on November 7, 2009, later writing: "I am for health care reform, unfortunately, this bill does more harm than good."
+Boozman voted against the Affordable Care Act (Obamacare) on November 7, 2009, later writing: "I am for health care reform, unfortunately, this bill does more harm than good."